ottorinobruni/DevProxy/README.md

-# Dev Proxy: Enhancing Client-Side API Reliability through Simulated Errors and Responses
+# DevProxy: Enhancing Client-Side API Reliability through Simulated Errors, Responses, and Postman Mock Servers
 This repository contains the source code for the DevProxy project.
 DevProxy is a command-line tool provided by Microsoft aimed at enhancing the reliability of applications by simulating API interactions and identifying errors.
+With the latest addition of the mockserver branch, this project now includes an example showcasing how to use Postman Mock Servers to simulate API responses, enabling frontend developers to start building features without waiting for backend APIs to be fully implemented.

 ## Contents
 - [Project Description](#project-description)